What are part time studies?

 Structuring an Individual Study Plan

 As a part time student you have to create your individual study and examination plan for each semester.
-This plan is an obligatory agreement between the student and the TUM and may only be modified after consultation with Mrs. van Gemert.
-Fill in the frame in the download area to the right (please not handwritten) and hand it in during the consultation hour of Mrs. van Gemert.
+This plan is an obligatory agreement between the student and the TUM and may only be modified after consultation with Ms. van Gemert.
+Fill in the frame in the download area to the right (please not handwritten) and hand in or send a signed copy to Ms. van Gemert.
+If you would like to send your studyplan by (encrypted) email, please send a scanned version of your signed studyplan from your TUM emailaccout.
 You should do so by the end of May in the summerterm and by the end of November during the winterterm.
-Please attach your certificate of study progress and your grade report.

 Depending on your major, you can select your subjects in advance before the program starts by using our study structure chart.
 The 30 credits required in the full-time degree program in each semester-term are reduced according to the program type you have chosen.
 Students may take a maximum of 20 ECTS if registered for the 50% part-time program type and a maximum of 25 ECTS if registered for the 66% part-time program type.
 Records that exceed the maximum limit of credits in the current type (e.g., language block-courses) cannot be accredited.